Curtainsider Double Deck - Pallet Network specification

 View ratchet deck trailers

-• Integrated access systems: tailored apertures, compatible tail-lifts and restraint options matched to handling processes.
+• Tailored access systems: apertures, compatible tail-lifts and load restraint arrangements can be specified to suit the operating method.

 The table below outlines typical sample dimensions and UK pallet capacities for common double deck trailer configurations.